Alexander Vlahos: Career

 Since 2015, he portrayed Louis XIV's brother, Philippe I, Duke of Orléans, in the Franco-Canadian historical television series Versailles, about life at the French court, The first series premiered in November 2015.
 Series 2 was filmed in early 2016 and explores the lighter side to Philippe, the first time for Vlahos to portray a rather light-hearted character for an extended period of time.
 On 14 September 2016, producer Claude Chelli confirmed that Versailles has been renewed for a third season, which began filming in April 2017.
 In March 2018, Vlahos confirmed that the third season would also be Versailles final one.

 In the 2016 docudrama Barbarians Rising, a global co-production for The History Channel, Vlahos played the Roman emperor Valentinian in one episode.
 He also portrayed the Romanian philosopher and mathematician Maurice Solovine in one episode of Genius, National Geographic Channel's first scripted series.

-From 11 February to 11 March 2017, Vlahos starred in Max Gill's La Ronde, a modernised, gender-neutral version of the play by Arthur Schnitzler.
+From 11 February to 11 March 2017 in London, Vlahos starred La Ronde, directed by Max Gill, which was a modernised, gender-neutral version of the play by Arthur Schnitzler.
 A cast of four played the 10 characters randomly selected onstage every night by a roulette wheel.
 In the 2017 Big Finish Productions audio drama Hamlet, Vlahos played the title character.

 In summer 2018, Vlahos played Romeo in Romeo and Juliet, and Catesby in Richard III at the Shakespeare's Rose Theatre in York, before returning to the Park Theatre in London to portray Captain Hook and Mr Darling in a stage production of Peter Pan.

+Vlahos played the artist, Charles Lockhart, in the PBS show Sanditon which aired in 2022–2023.

+He will be appearing in the Netflix movie, Irish Wish, in 2024.

+Personal life

+In 2023, he revealed that he has been diagnosed with attention deficit hyperactivity disorder.
+Vlahos married Julie van Rhijn in February 2022.
+They had a second ceremony that May.
+In February 2024, the couple welcomed a son named River.